threefoldfoundation/threefold_data/content/blog/realizing_the_promise/realizing_the_promise.md

 <br/>

 Unfortunately, this is not the world we live in today.
 Borders are hardening in our virtual world with the Great Firewall of China and the widespread emergence of Internet “clusters”.
 Many countries have attempted to turn off Internet services or to prevent free speech.
 Networks and algorithms turn us into data generators, influencing our daily habits and interests.
-It’s turning into a big AI driven machine that commoditizes our lives, leaves the underserved behind and fails to provide sovereignty where we gather.
+It’s turning into a big AI-driven machine that commoditizes our lives, leaves the underserved behind and fails to provide sovereignty where we gather.

 <br/>